 You see, we had a dog who liked to steal goodies, so I thought I was being smart by hiding the trays and bags from her.

-It turns out I’m not as smart as I think because we got home, and I decided to make a batch of Peppermint Brownie Truffles that night.
+It turns out I'm not as smart as I think because we got home, and I decided to make a batch of peppermint brownie truffles that night.
 I turned the oven on and started to work on the cookie dough.

-Of course, the smell of burning plastic had me running to the oven in a hurry and then a lot of crying may have happened.
+In a few minutes the smell of burning plastic had me running to the oven in a hurry and then a lot of crying may have happened.

 Ever since then I have been a compulsive oven checker.
 I turn the oven on and open the door every.single.time now!!!